 To get started, download this PDF: Defining Purpose.
 Go through the process to get a deeper understanding of your purpose; you’ll end up with a detailed purpose statement.
 For a more comprehensive understanding of your purpose and support in living wildly on purpose, I recommend working with a professional.

 *We offer many resources to support reducing drama in your life and taking responsibility for the outcomes you create.
 I encourage you to read The 15 Commitments of Conscious Leadership and integrate the practices in the book, check out our Handouts for 15 commitments exercises and practices, or engage one of our coaches for 1-1 coaching.
-Contact us at [email protected] to inquire about purpose work with Erica.
+I coach leaders who are already practicing conscious leadership on zone of genius and purpose.